Steve Pigeon: Guilty plea to sex offense in Erie County (2021–2023)

-On December 6, 2021, Pigeon appeared before Supreme Court Judge William Boller for a bail hearing.
-Against the wishes of the District Attorney for continued remand, Judge Boller set bail at $250,000 cash or $500,000 secured bond or $750,000 partially secured bond.
+On December 6, 2021, Pigeon appeared for a bail hearing before Supreme Court Judge William Boller, who set bail at $250,000 cash or $500,000 secured bond or $750,000 partially secured bond.
 That evening, defense attorney Paul Cambria indicated Pigeon had left jail.

 On 22 December 2023, Pigeon pleaded guilty to the lesser charge of child sexual abuse and received a one-year sentence.
 A court hearing following his release labeled Pigeon a "sexually violent offender."

+As of December 2025 Pigeon is designated and publicly listed as a sex offender by the Florida Department of Law Enforcement.